lendkhoa/algorithm-py/designs/elements_of_programming_interview_snippets.md

 ```

 # String frequencies
-❓Count the frequencies of the character
+❓Count the frequencies of the character <br>
-❓Count the frequencies of the frequencies
+❓Count the frequencies of the frequencies <br>

 ```python
 def isValid(s):
     # count the frequency of character